-Federal investigators opened a probe of a plane crash that killed a couple shortly after taking off from Susanville, California, Saturday.
+Federal investigators opened a plane crash probe that killed a couple shortly after taking off from Susanville, California, Saturday.

 According to Redding’s KRCR Channel 7 News, 45-year-old Kevin Fore of Redding and 35-year-old Krista Holstrom of Grants Pass, Oregon, died when their single-engine Piper PA 14 airplane crashed as it was in climbing after takeoff from Susanville Municipal Airport.

-A witness told KRCR that the plane was flying at an altitude of 400-500 feet when it stalled.
-The witness said the left wing then dipped and the plane entered into a sharp turn, before spiraling to the ground.
+A witness told KRCR that the plane was flying at 400-500 feet when it stalled.
+The witness said the left-wing then dipped, and the plane entered into a sharp turn before spiraling to the ground.

 The Lassen County Sheriff’s Office issued a statement saying that first responders located the severely damaged airplane in a dirt patch between two paved runways at the Susanville airport.
 The bodies of Mr. Fore and Ms. Holcomb were still inside the plane.
 Both were killed on impact.

 Mr. Fore and Ms. Holstrom had departed from Redding, California, earlier in the day on their way to Susanville, where they had lunch with family.
 They were headed back to Redding from Susanville with a planned stop in Eagle Lake when they crashed.